-A typical example of this imbalance would be in the case where the abdominal muscles are too weak and the lower back muscles are too tight.
-This is common in people with weak abdominals and anterior pelvic tilt.
-Chronic tension in the lower back leads to a relaxing and lengthening of the abdominal muscles.
+A typical example of this imbalance would be in the case where the abdominal muscles are too weak, and the lower back muscles are too tight.
+This imbalance is common in people with weak abdominals and anterior pelvic tilt.
+Chronic tension in the back leads to a relaxing and lengthening of the abdominal muscles.

 Click Image for full instructions

-By exercising and strengthening the abs, together with relaxing the accumulated tension of the lower back, more balanced can be achieved.
-This helps to restore pelvic mobility and brings added or even distribution of pressure on the lumbar discs.
+By exercising and strengthening the abs, together with relaxing the accumulated tension, more balance can be achieved.
+It restores pelvic range of motion and brings added or even distribution of pressure on the lumbar discs.
 Less strain is also applied to the facet joints thereby reducing facet joint pain.

-“the ideas here apply to several forms of chronic pain, in my case hip pain.
+“the ideas here apply to several forms of chronic soreness, in my case hip pain.
 Simple, easy to understand steps that have made a huge difference in pain management and improving quality of life – thank you”